vanessadean/github-index/README.md

 In the selected directory, an index.html file will be generated listing all detected repositories, in a tree-like format.
 If the repo includes an origin remote, the name of the repository will be a hyperlink to the remote.

-Since gitindex recursively indexes all directories, it is recommended that you do not run this program on your home directory.
+Since gitindex recursively indexes all directories, it is recommended that you do **NOT** run this program on your home directory.